-Membership to the apprenticeship boards runs from January 2017 to June 2018.
+Membership to the apprenticeship boards runs from March 2018 for two years.

 To maintain the employer-led ethos of this process, the nomination committee will be made up of employers from other industries within the visitor economy sector and key partners including: